Brimstone and Treacle: Film adaptation

 A film adaptation was released in 1982.
-Directed by Richard Loncraine, it stars Denholm Elliott as Bates, Joan Plowright as Norma Bates, Suzanna Hamilton as Pattie and Sting as Martin.
-In the film, Mrs. Bates's first name is Norma instead of Amy.
+Directed by Richard Loncraine, it stars Denholm Elliott as Bates, Joan Plowright as Norma Bates, Suzanna Hamilton as Pattie, and Sting as Martin.
+In the film, Mrs. Bates' first name is Norma instead of Amy.

-The soundtrack includes works by The Police, Sting, The Go-Go's and Squeeze, while Sting's cover of "Spread a Little Happiness" reached No. 16 in the UK Singles Chart.
+The soundtrack includes works by The Police, Sting, The Go-Go's and Squeeze.
+Sting's cover of "Spread a Little Happiness" reached No. 16 in the UK Singles Chart.

 Brimstone & Treacle was released to DVD by MGM Home Video in 2003 as a Region 1 widescreen DVD.

 Potter on Brimstone and Treacle

 In 1978, Potter said:I had written Brimstone and Treacle in difficult personal circumstances.
 Years of acute psoriatic arthropathy — unpleasantly affecting skin and joints — had not only taken their toll in physical damage but had also, and perhaps inevitably, mediated my view of the world and the people in it.
 I recall writing (and the words now make me shudder) that the only meaningful sacrament left to human beings was for them to gather in the streets in order to be sick together, splashing vomit on the paving stones as the final and most eloquent plea to an apparently deaf, dumb and blind God. [...]
-I was engaged in an extremely severe struggle not so much against the dull grind of a painful and debilitating illness but with unresolved, almost unacknowledged, 'spiritual' questions.
+I was engaged in an extremely severe struggle, not so much against the dull grind of a painful and debilitating illness, but with unresolved, almost unacknowledged "spiritual" questions.